 CPM stands for "cost per mille", where "mille" is a Latin word that stands for "thousand".
 For every thousand impressions, advertisers pay publishers a certain amount of money.
+The CPM model is represented in almost every ad network, so it is among the most popular and requested today.
 Let's find out how CPM rates are determined and what are the benefits of CPM strategies.

 How does CPM work? (determining ad spend with CPM metric)

 First, measure the total number of served ad impressions.
 Then, divide it by 1000.
 Now, divide the budget of your digital advertising campaign by that number.

 CPM and other pricing methods: how it is different from CPC and CPA